How to Keep Our Waterways Clean, Safe, and Beautiful

 5. Get your cars/boats inspected regularly

-Cars and boats are frequent culprits of oil and gas leaks, which typically start on the pavement but eventually end up in the local water.
-Be sure to have your car and boat regularly maintenanced to prevent a leak from occurring.
-This will prevent damage to the local ecosystem and wildlife.
+Cars and boats are common sources of oil and gas leaks, which often begin on pavement but eventually make their way into local waterways.
+Regular maintenance of your car and boat can help prevent leaks from occurring, safeguarding the local ecosystem and wildlife from harm.

 6. Wax your boat and use non-toxic cleaners